 G.1.1.
-STRATEGY: Center for information technology evaluates access to internet on campus and address the concerns and needs to provide the service.

-Output: Number of students accessing internet.
-Output: Number of faculty members accessing the internet.
+STRATEGY: Center for information technology evaluate access to internet on campus and address the concerns and needs to provide the service.
+Output: Number of students accessing internet Output: Number of faculty members accessing internet.
 OBJECTIVE G.2.
 Faculty, staff, and students have adequate access to all information needed.
 Output: Number of faculty using mobile devices.

-Output: Number of students accessing computer labs, mobile devices on campus and in the residence halls.
+Output: Number of students accessing computer labs, mobile devices on campus and in residence halls.

 G.2.1.
 STRATEGY: University to provide access to laptops, iPads, and other devices to faculty and staff.
 Output: Number of students using computer labs.

 Output: Number of faculty using university provided laptops, iPad, and other mobile devices.

 GOAL H: Provide a safe and secure environment for all who encounter the university campuses.
-(ASU Strategic Plan: Goal 3)
+(ASU Strategic Plan: Goal 3) OBJECTIVE H.1.

-OBJECTIVE H.1.
 Campus police will implement be more visible to combat unsafe occurrences.
 Outcome: Less crime on campuses.

 Outcome: Campus police prevent crimes from reoccurring.
 H.1.1.
 STRATEGY: Campus police will implement a campus wide plan for preventing all crimes.
 Output: Plan developed and approved to combat crime.
 Output: Percentage of crimes occurring is decreased.
 Output: Number of crimes decreased.
-Output: Number of crimes solved increased.

 GOAL I: Continue maintenance and renovation of residential facilities on the university campuses and implement compliance with the American with Disabilities Act.
-(ASU Strategic Plan: Goal 3)

-OBJECTIVE I.1: Facilities evaluate and prepare a plan for maintenance to building on a regular schedule.
+(ASU Strategic Plan: Goal 3) OBJECTIVE I.1.
+Facilities evaluate and prepare a plan for maintenance to building on a regular schedule.
+Outcome: Spending on building maintenance increase.

-Outcome: Outcome: Spending on building maintenance increase.
-Schedule showing maintenance provided has increased.
+Outcome: Schedule showing maintenance provided has increased.
 I.1.1.
-STRA maintenance TEGY: Schedule and perform regular building Output: Document showing a schedule of maintenance performed on all buildings.
-Output: Decrease in building emergency repairs.
+STRATEGY: Schedule and perform regular building maintenance.
+Output: Document showing a schedule of maintenance performed on all buildings.